GMOD/jbrowse-components/website/docs/userguides/advanced/userguide_config_callbacks.md

 import Figure from '../../figure'

-We use Jexl (see https://github.com/TomFrost/Jexl) for defining configuration callbacks.
+We use [Jexl](https://github.com/TomFrost/Jexl) for defining configuration callbacks.

 An example of a Jexl configuration callback might look like this: